baoxin/switch2idea/README.md

 ### Opening Projects

 1. Open the project you want to switch in VSCode
-2. Use one of the following methods to open the project in a JetBrains IDE:
+2. Use one of the following methods to open the project in Android Studio or Xcode:
    - Keyboard shortcuts:
-     - WebStorm: `Alt+Shift+P w`
      - Android Studio: `Alt+Shift+P a`
      - Xcode: `Alt+Shift+P x`
    - Right-click the project in the Explorer and select "Open Project in [IDE]"